drufball/yosai/_drafts/threshold.md

 "I'm sorry."
 Aki looked miserable.
 "I just wanted to show Denri my new trick."

 Eizo moved his hand to Aki's shoulder.
 He still held Denri like a vice.
-She considered chewing through her wrist to get free.
+Maybe she should just chew through her wrist.
 "It was a very impressive trick.
 You're getting stronger every day."
 Eizo turned toward Denri.
 "You both are."

 Aki brightened.
 "We are!
-Do you think the sage will let us leave soon then?"
+Do you think the sage will let us leave soon?"

 Eizo nodded.
-"Once she's certain we can take care of ourselves and avoid getting caught."
+"She said once we're strong enough to take care of ourselves and avoid getting caught."

-"Good, because we need to leave as soon as possible!"
+"Good, because we don't have much time!"

 Eizo mussed up Aki's hair.
-"And why is that?"
+"Time for what?"

 The girl shook her head, fighting off his hand.
-"Because we don't have much time if we want to win the Tournament!"
+"Time to win the Tournament!"

-Eizo and Denri both looked at Aki askance.
+Eizo and Denri both looked askance.
 "Say that again?"

-"We should join the Tournament!"
+"I want to join the Tournament!"

 Eizo looked at Aki sternly.
-"Aki, we need to stay in hiding.
-We can't do something like join the Tournament."
+"Aki, people are looking for you and me.
+We can't do something public like join the Tournament."

 "Sure we can!
 We could just use made up names so no one knows who we are."

 Denri thought for a moment.
-"You know, it might not actually be that crazy of an idea."
+"You know, the idea might not actually be that crazy."
 Eizo's head whipped around to face her, looking betrayed.
 "No, really.
 If we're in the tournament, then in theory the gods and other champions have to offer us a reasonable challenge before they can attack us.
-And if we win they would have to leave us alone."
+And if we beat that challenge then they have to leave us alone."

 "What's your point?"

-"You've pissed off a god and at least one champion by deserting the Blades.
+"The people who are looking for you are gods and champions.
 And whatever is going on with Aki, there's got to be people of a similar power level behind it.
-What I'm saying is that I'd rather deal with those people in a series of well-structured challenges that we have a chance of responding to.
+What I'm saying is that I'd rather deal with those people in a series of well-structured challenges that we have a chance of beating.
 As opposed to, you know, just getting snuffed in our sleep."

 Aki nodded vigorously.
 "And if we win, then the gods have to give us a place where no one could bug us.
 Hattori and the other tengu could come live with us too!"

 Eizo scratched his chin.
-"I don't know.
-The Tournament rules might give us some cover.
-But there's so much we don't understand about what's going on with Aki.
+"It seems like a big risk to take with so little information.
+The Tournament rules might give us some cover, but there's so much we don't understand about what's going on with Aki.
 What if we broadcast ourselves and the people hunting her don't care about the Tournament rules?
-And even if we do win, I'm not sure I want to be in charge of a domain, playing politics with the other champions."
+And I'm not sure I want to be in charge of a domain playing politics with the other champions."

 "No argument on that last point."
 Denri flopped down onto the bed.
 "I don't think our ranking will get very high, but if it does we can talk about it then.
-I'd rather not set ourselves some big grand mission anyways.
 Let's just take it as it goes."
 Aki took a breath to protest, but Denri held up a hand.
-"There's a lot of steps between here and there.
+"We don't need to decide that now, though.
 Let's focus on the world in front of us and see where we end up.

 "But to your other point.
 Even if we don't know what's going on with Aki, we know joining the Tournament would take the heat off you, right?
 That lets us focus at least.
 Besides, running across the country and going on adventures sounds like a lot more fun than spending our whole life in hiding."

 Eizo didn't look convinced.
 "I would still rather understand what's going on with Aki's abilities before we make ourselves known."

+"Sounds good to me.
+So when we leave here we find a way to track down more information on our little cat god, then decide on next steps."

+"I suppose so."

-There was a pause before Aki jumped forward and wrapped her arms around Eizo and Denri in a hug.
+There was a pause before Aki jumped forward and wrapped her arms around both of them.
 Denri returned the hug without thinking.
 "What's this for?"

 "Nobody mentions splitting up anymore.
 We talk like a family."

 Denri looked over Aki's shoulder and grinned at Eizo.
-"Sounds about right to me."
+"Sure, sounds about right to me."

 Eizo hesitated for a moment, years of hardwired defense mechanisms warring for control.
 Then he returned the smile and leaned into the hug.